NotSkilix/Rebinder/README.md

 ### Install the requirements
 #### Virtual environment
-Its recomended to create a virtual environment before installing the requirements. \
+It's recommended to create a virtual environment before installing the requirements. \

 You can either do this manually: \
 To do so, you can use the following command: